What is a concussion injury compensation claim?

 Some studies suggest certain groups face a comparatively higher risk of developing post-concussion syndrome: young males, older people, people with a history of mental health problems, sportspeople, particularly if they have experienced more than one incident of concussion.

-How to diagnose post-concussion syndrome
+How is post-concussion syndrome diagnosed?

 There is no definitive test for post-concussion syndrome.
 It is a diagnosis made after a medical history, considering the original injury and presenting symptoms.
 Sometimes, specialist imaging may be helpful to pinpoint changes within the brain, although they may not always be visible.